Compulsory bulk transfers of staff

 Both employers (or their advisers) should have the opportunity to comment on member communication.

 GAD will charge you for this work.

 12.2.12 The transferring scheme’s actuary will calculate the amount to be paid to the CSP arrangements using data compiled by the employer.
-GAD will agree the amount with the transferring scheme’s actuary and recommend to Cabinet Office, The Pension Schemes Executive that Cabinet Office Civil Superannuation should receive the payment.
+GAD will agree the amount with the transferring scheme’s actuary and recommend to the Scheme Manager that Cabinet Office Civil Superannuation should receive the payment.